JonnyKong/latex_bib_formatter/README.md

 # bib_formatter

-Formats the given bib file by:
+Formats the given latex bib file by:

 * Rename the citation key to the following grammar: